Miguel Rojas Preview, Player Props: Dodgers vs. Red Sox

 Miguel Rojas At The Plate

-- In 18.9% of his games this season, Rojas has had at least one RBI.
-He's picked up more than one in 3.2% and driven in three or more of his team's runs in one contest.
+- In 18 games this year (18.8%), Rojas has picked up an RBI, and in three of those games (3.1%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.